Muhanad-husn/sociorag/docs/ui_component_documentation.md

 ---

-This documentation covers all major UI components in the SocioGraph frontend.
+This documentation covers all major UI components in the SocioRAG frontend.
 Each component is designed to be maintainable, accessible, and performant while providing a consistent user experience across the application.